 RFP Process Takeaways

-It can make the difference between losing and making money for the organization and is a sure-proof way of attaining the quality service or solution needed for the realization of any project.
+RFPs can make the difference between losing and making money for the organization and are a sure-proof way of attaining the quality service or solution needed for the realization of any project.
+Remember to follow each step of the RFP process diligently — from assembling your team to negotiating with your chosen vendors — and you’ll quickly be on your way to creating a prime RFP for your project.

 RFP Process FAQs